hwc0419/CG2271-Project/README.md

 ## End product
 ![Alt text](robot.jpg)

-A video demonstrating the robot's capabilities can be found [here](CG2271 project eval.mp4)
+A video demonstrating the robot's capabilities can be found under this repository (refer to CG2271 project eval.mp4)